1907 Labor Day Association History

 Thomas W. Samuels

-Labor Day Association Officers;
+Labor Day Association Officers:

 President–John C. Mayes